rexrana/themeable-contact-form/readme.txt

 == Changelog ==

+= 0.2.1 =
+Properly retrieve saved plugin options for send email to.

 = 0.2.0 =
-Properly retrieve saved plugin options for email to and from addresses.
+Properly retrieve saved plugin options for email from name and address.

 = 0.1 =
 Initial plugin release.